 A common theme links all these activities.
 We work with complicated subjects and problems, we make complex things understandable, and we make tricky issues manageable.
 We are based in London (“the city that New York thinks it is,” according to Sir Christopher Meyer), but are happy to work anywhere.

 Please take a look at the rest of the site to find out how we can help with your communications needs.
 Martin Ince’s long experience as a journalist, editor and author means that there are few communications or media issues on which he cannot advise.
 If he can’t, his copious contacts book contains someone who can.

 Martin is a frequent speaker and consultant on global university ranking, as a founder of the QS Quacquarelli Symonds rankings system.
-For example he spoke at the Chinese Academy of Social Sciences International Workshop on Performance Management in Beijing in October 2012 and undertook a spell of consultancy work at Fu Jen Catholic University in Taiwan in December 2012.
+He spoke at the Chinese Academy of Social Sciences International Workshop on Performance Management in Beijing in October 2012 and undertook a spell of consultancy work at Fu Jen Catholic University in Taiwan in December 2012.
 This work forms part of his deep and sustained role as a participant in, observer of and consultant on international systems for university ranking.
 More on that theme from the obvious tab above.